This article was written by Gregory H. Wolf

 Hippauf was not out of baseball long.
 In 1968 he began a career spanning four decades as a respected major-league scout.
 After working with the Houston Astros, Atlanta Braves, and Montreal Expos, Hippauf was named national cross-checker and scout for the National League expansion Colorado Rockies in November 1991.
 “Herb was an outgoing, gregarious, and easy-to-get-to-know man who loved a practical joke and could take one, too,” said Pat Daugherty, the Rockies’ national scouting director who hired Hippauf, in an interview with the author.
 “We worked together in Montreal and I knew him as a good judge of talent.
 He helped with our major-league draft and was indispensible for our organization.
 He’d do anything to help our club.”10 Rockies scout Dar Cox, who joined the team in 1991, echoed those sentiments.
 “Herb was like a father figure to all of us,” he told the author.
 “Most all of us were young and inexperienced when we started [in 1991] and Herb taught us all.
 He was a patient mentor and dedicated team player.
 We picked his brains and learned to how to evaluate talent and trust our judgment.
 He was a great listener and made us feel as though our views were important.”11

-Hippauf’s career was cut short by kidney cancer, which took his life on July 17, 1995.
+Hippauf’s career was cut short by liver cancer, which took his life on July 17, 1995.
 Only 56 years old, he was laid to rest at the Santa Clara Mission Cemetery, and was survived by his wife and three daughters.
 Under Daugherty’s leadership the Colorado Rockies established, in 1996, the annual Herb Hippauf Scouting Award to honor Hippauf’s legacy.
 It is given annually to an individual who “exemplifies loyalty, dedication, honesty, and is committed to doing what is in the best interest of the Colorado Rockies Baseball Club.”12 “Hippauf embodied the ideals of the organization,” said Daugherty.
 The Northern California Scouting Association also holds the annual Herb Hippauf Memorial Golf Tournament in his honor.

 Press Courier (Oxnard, California)